nobodyatandnothing/ffmpeg-on-clear-linux/doc/Firefox-Config-File-And-Settings.md

 ### <a id="settings">Review Firefox settings

 Below are the minimum settings applied via `about:config` to enable hardware acceleration.
-The `media.rdd-ffmpeg.enable` flag must be enabled for h264ify to work along with VP9.
+The `media.rdd-ffmpeg.enable` flag must be enabled for h264ify or enhanced-h264ify to work along with VP9.
 Basically, this allows you to choose to play videos via the h264ify extension or VP9 media by disabling h264ify and enjoy beyond 1080P playback.

 ```text
 gfx.canvas.azure.accelerated                   true